jitsi/handbook/docs/devops-guide/quickstart.md

 for details.

 **Systemd/Limits:**
-Default deployments on systems using systemd will have low default values for maximum processes and open files.
-If the used bridge will expect higher number of participants the default values need to be adjusted (the default values are good for less than 100 participants).
+Default deployments will have low values for maximum processes and open files.
+For greater than 100 participants, change `/etc/systemd/system.conf` to:

-To update the values edit `/etc/systemd/system.conf` and make sure you have the following values if values are smaller, if not do not update.

 ```
 DefaultLimitNOFILE=65000
 DefaultLimitNPROC=65000